fraktalio/fstore-sql/README.md

 ### Requirements

 Notice that we only need these two extensions to publish events to edge-functions/HTTP endpoints/serverless applications, as explained in section `6b` below.
-If you do not need to publish events directly to your serverless applications, **vanilla Postgres will work!**
+If you do not need to publish events directly to your serverless applications, **vanilla Postgres will work just fine!**

 You can run the following command to start Postgres in a Docker container: